THE OCEAN RACE EUROPE 2025 –

 FLENSBURGER BRAUEREI: FLENS KÜSTENLIMO

-Heidkate instead of Honululu
+Heidkate instead of Honolulu

 Why go far away when the good things are so close?
 The Schleswig-Holstein coast has everything to make your holiday heart beat faster: Kilometres of sandy beaches, fresh sea air and a unique blend of space and cosiness.
 Anyone who lets their gaze wander over the waves here knows that relaxation sometimes begins right on their own doorstep.